How can I be sure that COVID-safe practices are actually being followed?

 What are we doing about shared surfaces?

-We are bringing back our various tent set ups for the summer and will once again lend out wetsuits and boards on a weekly basis, as needed by our students.
+We are bringing back our various tent set ups for the summer and will once again lend out cleaned and fully sanitized wetsuits and boards on a weekly basis, as needed by our students.
 Tent legs, tables, and surfboards will be sanitized between am and pm sessions, and before being put away for the evening.
-We encourage surfers with their own gear to use it.
+We encourage anybody who is concerned to come with their own gear.

 Will there be hand sanitizer available?

 Are there any other major changes to programming due to COVID?

 Yes.
 We are shortening surf sessions, following these recommendations, to a maximum of 2.5 hours.
 We are also keeping groups smaller than usual, while maintaining the same instructor to student ratio.

 What if I want to pay with a check?